 Since this is being discussed, if you don't like the text font you see here, simply reset your browser to use one you like.
-From then onward, this site will always display with your chosen type face.
+From then onward, this site and others not forcing fonts, will always display with your chosen type face.
 To take care of most other sites that do have a font directive, set your chosen font as the default.

 - No Site-Wide, Forced Font Size.
 This is related to the above.
 Have you noticed when moving from one website to another that some have their basic text(*) too large, while others have it too small?
 As discussed in the last point, reset your browser's default font size to one that reads well for you.
 We don't demand that your browser use a specific font size for basic text; it will always display with your chosen default.

 (*) Basic Text is that which you see in non-header paragraphs.
 Titles and subtitles on this website will still display larger, and additionally, some footnote-style text may be smaller.